tjfontaine/cloudnative/application-development/cicd/spinnaker/spinnaker-kubernetes-provider.md

 In order to push to Oracle Cluster Engine for Kubernetes (OKE) you will need access to an OKE cluster.
 For more information about creating an OKE cluster follow this [guide](http://www.oracle.com/webfolder/technetwork/tutorials/obe/oci/oke-full/index.html).

-[Oracle Object Storage](https://docs.cloud.oracle.com/iaas/Content/Object/Concepts/objectstorageoverview.htm) as a storage provider for the persitent store and as an artifact repository and Oracle [Registry](https://docs.cloud.oracle.com/iaas/Content/Registry/Concepts/registryoverview.htm) is available as a Docker image registry.
+[Oracle Object Storage](https://docs.cloud.oracle.com/iaas/Content/Object/Concepts/objectstorageoverview.htm) as a storage provider for the persistent store and as an artifact repository and Oracle [Registry](https://docs.cloud.oracle.com/iaas/Content/Registry/Concepts/registryoverview.htm) is available as a Docker image registry.

 ### Installation